microsoft/semantic-kernel/docs/decisions/0045-updated-vector-store-design.md

     .AddAzureOpenAITextEmbeddingGeneration(textEmbeddingDeploymentName, azureAIEndpoint, apiKey)

     // Collection and record registration with config or custom create implementation.
-    // This will register both IMemoryCollectionService and IMemoryRecordService<CacheEntryModel> and tie it to usage with SemanticTextMemory<CacheEntryModel>.
+    // This will register both IVectorCollectionStore and IVectorRecordStore<CacheEntryModel> and tie it to usage with SemanticTextMemory<CacheEntryModel>.
     .AddAzureAISearchStorage<SemanticTextMemory<CacheEntryModel>>(azureAISearchEndpoint, apiKey, createConfiguration)           // Config
     .AddAzureAISearchStorage<SemanticTextMemory<CacheEntryModel>>(azureAISearchEndpoint, apiKey, sp => new CacheCreate(...));   // Custom implementation